 |Catalog year that can be used to meet requirements||May use any catalog in effect when enrolled as a degree-seeking student, regardless of major; five-year limit on catalog year||May use any catalog in effect when enrolled as a degree-seeking student, regardless of major; five-year limit on catalog year|

-You may declare a major when you are admitted to UAF as a degree-seeking undergraduate student.
+You may declare a major when you are admitted to UAF as a degree undergraduate student.
 If you haven't chosen a major, you'll be enrolled as a general studies student.
-Non-degree students are not eligible to declare a major, be assigned class standing or receive financial aid.
+Nondegree students are not eligible to declare a major, be assigned class standing or receive financial aid.

 Students enrolled in associate degree or certificate programs who want to declare a bachelor's degree major must apply for admission to a degree program following the standard admission process for bachelor's degree programs.
 (See admission requirements in How to Earn a Bachelor's Degree.)

-Undergraduate students may change majors by completing a change of major form available from the Office of Admissions and the Registrar or at www.uaf.edu/reg/.
-A change of major becomes effective for the following semester after it is submitted.
-Students who wish to change majors from one level to another level (i.e. from an associate degree to a bachelor's degree) must contact the Office of Admissions and the Registrar to apply for a level change.
+Undergraduate students may change majors by completing a change of major form available from the Office of Admissions and the Registrar or at www.uaf.edu/reg/forms/.
+A change of major becomes effective the semester it is submitted.
+Students who wish to change majors from one level to another level (e.g., from an associate degree to a bachelor's degree) must contact the Office of Admissions and the Registrar to apply for a level change.